Make Any Day Memorable With These Special Gifts

-Avoid offering corrections, arguments, or conflicting information.
+Avoid offering corrections, arguments, or conflicting opinions.
 Instead, just accept what the person is saying.
-Of course, if you agree, then tell the person that you agree.
-Otherwise, just listen (especially if you’re at a holiday party).
+Then change the subject to something neutral.

 You benefit, too.

-Being good to others – showing compassion, respect, and kindness – helps you feel good about yourself.
+Being good to others – showing compassion, kindness, and respect – helps you feel good about yourself.

 In fact, people who help others, become better themselves.
 It’s the key to success.